-With over a million sellers on Etsy, and more than 35 million products for sale, it’s crucial to understand how you can work your way up Etsy’s search results and grab potential buyers’ attention.
+With nearly two million sellers on Etsy, and more than 50 million products for sale, it’s crucial to understand how you can work your way up Etsy’s search results and grab potential buyers’ attention.
 We take a look at how Etsy determines your position in its own search results, as well as how you can get your Etsy shop and listings to appear in Google search results.

 Etsy’s search algorithm is based on providing the most relevant products for shoppers, so they can find what they’re looking for quickly and easily.
 Etsy prioritises showing items that shoppers are likely to follow through and purchase, and that will offer the buyer a good shopping experience.
 To make the most relevant products appear higher search results, Etsy assesses your listings on a number of factors.